Breast Cancer Awareness Month 2022

 - a change in the appearance of your nipple, such as becoming sunken into your breast

-Although women are mainly affected, men can develop breast cancer and should also take note of these symptoms.
+Although women are mainly affected, men can develop breast cancer and should also be aware of these symptoms.

 Unfortunately, 1 in 10 breast cancer diagnoses occur later than is optimal for the patient.
 There can be several reasons for delays in diagnosis, for example: